imagej/imagej.github.io/_pages/plugins/bigstitcher/deconvolution.md

 **TODO: nice deconvolved image**

-The deconvolution can be started by selecting the views you wish to deconvolve and selecting {% include bc content='Processing|(MultiView) Deconvolution'%} in the main menu in **MultiView mode**.
+The deconvolution can be started by selecting the views you wish to deconvolve and selecting {% include bc path='Processing|(MultiView) Deconvolution'%} in the main menu in **MultiView mode**.

 Usage
 -----